BlickWinkel17/DisasterResponsePipeline/README.md

 4. [Installation](#installation)

 ## Project Overview
 This project is part of the [Udacity Data Science Nano Degree Program](https://www.udacity.com/course/data-scientist-nanodegree--nd025).
-This project will analyze a [data set](https://github.com/petitblue/Udacity_Data_Science/tree/main/Project%202%20Disaster%20Response%20Pipeline/data) containing real messages that were sent during disaster events.
+This project will analyze a [data set](https://github.com/BlickWinkel17/DisasterResponsePipeline/tree/master/data) containing real messages that were sent during disaster events.
 Those messages are sent from social media or from disaster response organizations.
 This project will build a ETL pipeline to load and process data, and a machine learning pipeline to classify those messages so as to send them to an appropriate disaster relief agency.

 ## Project Components
 There are three components in the project.

 ### 1. ETL Pipeline
 - Loads the message.csv and categories.csv files
 - merges two datasets
 - clean data
 - stores it in a SQLite database

 ### 2. ML Pipeline
 - Load cleaned data from database
 - Build a test processing and maching learning pipline
-- Used different models and evaluate accuracy
+- Use random forest classification and evaluate accuracy, precision and recall
-- Apply feature union to improve model
 - Train and tunes a model using GridSearchCV

 ### 3. Flask Web App
 There is a web app where an emergency worker can input a new message and get classification results in several categories.
 The web app will also display visualizations of the data.

 ## File Description
 ```sh